Aloshi/EmulationStation/THEMES.md

 You can leave off any tags you don't want to use, and they'll use the default.
 Size is defined as a percentage of the screen height. "." and "~" are expanded for paths.

-NOTE: If your font size is too big, it'll overrun the maximum texture size.
+NOTE: If your font size is too big, it'll overrun the maximum OpenGL texture size.
+ES will attempt to rasterize it in progressively smaller sizes until one fits, then upscale it.

 **Font tags:**